 The digital nomad visa will be a perfect option for people working remotely as freelancers or entrepreneurs with multiple clients.
 It will also benefit people employed full time with foreign companies, with the ability to work from home or abroad.

-When it is available, applications for the Digital Nomad Visa will be made in the same way as existing visas, at Spanish Embassies and Consulates in countries outside the EU.
+Applications for the Digital Nomad Visa will be made in the same way as existing visas, at Spanish Embassies and Consulates in countries outside the EU.
+Those visas will be valid for one year and will be renewable for up to five years after which you can apply for permanent residence.